 Bleach is a staple in most homes—but it expires surprisingly quickly.
 According to The Scripps Research Institute, bleach begins to degrade after about six months of being opened.
 Although this doesn't necessarily make it dangerous, it does mean that bleach's disinfecting qualities become less effective, so it's not killing as many bacteria and viruses as it should.

 To keep your windows and mirrors clean and streak-free, make sure you're not using your window cleaner past its expiration date.
 According to the manufacturers of Windex, this cleaning product has a shelf life of two years.

-"Eye drops are generally formulated with a preservative that keeps the product sterile for 28 days after breaking the seal," says Erin Nance, MD.
+"Eye drops are generally formulated with a preservative that keeps the product sterile for 28 days after breaking the seal," says Erin Nance, MD, a board certified surgeon who works in New York.
 These preservatives are designed to prevent bacteria from growing in eye drop bottles, which extends their shelf life—but they still need to be tossed four weeks after opening.

 "If you use expired eye drops which don't have active preservatives, and the tip of the eye drop bottle becomes contaminated [when] it touches a part of your eye, this can cause a bacterial infection if those drops continue to be used," says Nance.

 Mark Bowers, OD, an optometrist at Blountville Family Eyecare, says contact lens cases should be replaced at least every three months—and the solution in your case should be completely changed every time you use your lenses.

 "Bacteria can form an invisible film lining on the lenses, which is called a biofilm.
 This biofilm protects the bacteria from the solution, thus increasing your risk of infection," Bowers explains.
 And that bacteria can easily spread to your lens case during storage.